dasher-project/dasher-web/documents/Specification/05ZoomBoxSpawning/ZoomBoxSpawning.md

 -   When the lateral size of a box passes a specified value, the **Child Spawn Threshold**, all of its child boxes are spawned.
 The first step for each child box will be leaf spawning, see above.

+    At this stage, the following properties of the box are required:

+    -   Parent box, unless this is the root box.

+    -   Box incremental text, if any.

+    >   Actually, at this stage only the palette position is known, and hence
+    >   the incremental text and box text.
+    >
+    >   Actually actually, what's required is whatever is needed to calculate
+    >   the box's child weight.

 >   Near here say that it's sometimes necessary to spawn new box's child boxes